Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • events

-• military convoys where you can meet specific ship types and subtypes
+• military convoys where you can find specific ship types and subtypes

-In the future, the plan is to increase the number of events so players can more often search for a specific ship intentionally rather than relying only on randomness.
+Over time, the plan is to increase the number of events so players can more often purposefully search for the ship they need, rather than relying only on random chance.

-Core balance logic in Corsairs Legacy: the stronger an NPC ship is compared to the player’s ship, the higher the level of each NPC crew member becomes.
+The key balance logic in Corsairs Legacy: the stronger an NPC ship is compared to the player’s ship, the higher the level of every NPC in the enemy crew.

 In practice, this means:

-• boarding becomes significantly more dangerous even with similar crew counts
+• boarding becomes much more dangerous even with a similar number of people

-Core boarding principle: the most reliable way to capture a larger ship is to reduce its crew before initiating boarding.
-One common method is to use grapeshot to cut down crew numbers.
+The core principle of boarding mechanics: the best way to capture a larger ship is to destroy its crew before initiating boarding.
+The primary way to reduce crew is by firing grapeshot.

-The ship type itself is not the deciding factor: if the crew is nearly eliminated, the ship becomes capturable.
-In theory, even a cutter can capture a lineship if the target is left with a minimal crew.
+It does not matter what ship type the enemy has: if the crew is nearly destroyed, the ship becomes capturable.
+In theory, even a cutter can capture a Lineship if the Lineship is left with a minimal crew.

-In Corsairs Legacy, cannons are mounted along the port and starboard sides on all ships.
+In Corsairs Legacy, all ships have guns placed along the port and starboard sides.

 Exceptions:

-• Pinnace — has 2 additional stern cannons
+• Pinnace — has 2 additional guns at the stern

-• Ship of the Line — has 2 additional stern cannons
+• Lineship — has 2 additional guns at the stern

 • spyglass

-• hull color (red — merchant, dark — war)
+• hull color (red — merchant, dark — military)

-Each ship type has an optimal heading angle where it can sail faster than others.
+Each ship type has its own optimal angle to the wind at which it can sail faster than other ships.
 This can be used in local battles to:

 • force a favorable distance